 We at the Detkin Intellectual Property and Technology Legal Clinic (DIPTC) welcome the chance to help you with any intellectual property legal issues.
-See “What We Do” to find out what kind of issues we handle.
-To become a clinic client, complete our online application.
+See “What We Do” for more specifics on the issues we handle.
+To become a DIPTC client, complete our online application.

-We handle transactional intellectual property work, setting and implementing IP strategy which might include using patents, copyrights, trademarks, trade secrets, privacy/data protection, and more.
+We help to set and implement IP strategy, which might involve drafting contracts, filing applications, or designing a protection plan.
 If you would like more information about the other clinics and what kinds of clients they serve, please refer to our clinic homepage.

-The DIPTC is located within the University of Pennsylvania Law School in West Philadelphia.
-The entrance to the Clinic is at the corner of Sansom and 34
+The DIPTC is located within the University of Pennsylvania Carey Law School in west Philadelphia.
+The entrance to the Clinic is at the corner of Sansom and 34th Street.

 Simply complete the online application.
 Once you fill out and submit an application, our administrative office will begin to review it.
 You should receive a confirmation of receipt at this point.
 IMPORTANT: The confirmation of receipt only means that we are considering your application.
 Unless we call you to schedule an appointment and sign paperwork with you to establish you as a client, we will not begin doing your legal work.

-You will hear from us at the end of August (Fall Semester) or at the beginning of January (Spring Semester) that either i) we would like to schedule a meeting with you; ii) we cannot take on your case; or iii) we would like to hold on to your application for further consideration.
+You will hear from us at the beginning of September (Fall Semester) or at the beginning of January (Spring Semester) that either i) we would like to schedule a meeting with you; ii) we cannot take on your case; or iii) we would like to hold on to your application for further consideration.

 We apologize if we cannot take on your case.
 We have both an educational mission and a mission of community service, so certain kinds of cases are not possible or appropriate for our model.
 In addition, your needs must align with the abilities of the students in any given semester.
 You can increase the likelihood that we can take on your case if you provide specific and detailed information in your application, and if you apply once you are considering a pressing rather than a potential concern.